CUSTOM SOLUTIONS

 Backed by Carrier-Grade SLA

 We designed our reference network with carrier grade resilience to provide 99.999% SLA so it can be relied upon for emergency services such as E911 and for every day and any type of Location-Based Services (LBS).
-Our reference sites, deployed in secure ISP facilities with redundant power and reliable connectivity, all tie into our geo-redundant data centers which are monitored 24×7 by our Operations team.
+Our reference sites are deployed in secure ISP facilities with redundant power and reliable connectivity, and all tie into our geo-redundant data centers which are monitored 24×7 by our Operations team.

 Next Generation Features